Can I File Taxes as Head of Household if I’m Still Married?

 Married filing separately

 Most married couples who do not file joint returns will file as married filing separately (MFS).
-In most cases, filing a joint return benefits married people much more than filing a separate return because of the tax breaks.
+In most cases, filing a joint return benefits married taxpayers much more than filing a separate tax return because of the tax breaks.

 Married couples filing separately generally: